burnoutband/kubernetes-training/docs/day1/04_health.md

     kubectl create -f pod.yaml
     ```

-1. Describe the pod, it should be considered healthy
+1. Describe the pod; it should be considered healthy
     ```
     kubectl describe pod hc
     ```